minvws/nl-kat-coordination/docs/source/developer_documentation/reports.md

 8. Save your changes and refresh the page to see the changes you made immediately.

 ### Collecting data
-There are two ways to collect data:
-- Create a method called `collect_data` and use the `self.octopoes_api_connector.query_many()` method to data for multiple OOIs at the same time.
-This can reduce the number of queries to Octopoes, which is better for report performance.
-- Create a method called `generate_data`.
-This method is the old way of receiving the data from Octopoes.
-It is less efficient and therefore should only be used with `self.octopoes_api_connector.get_tree()` to collect data from a tree.
+Data collection happens in the `collect_data` method that the report class should implement.
+Using the `self.octopoes_api_connector.query_many()` method data for multiple OOIs can be requested in one call.
+This is better for performance and is the preferred way to fetch data.
+Methods such as  `self.octopoes_api_connector.get_tree()` that work on a single OOI should only be used if the multiple OOI methods don't provide the data that is needed.
+The `generate_data` method only works on single OOIs and should not be used in new reports.
+As soon as the existing reports that implement `generate_data` have been moved over to `collect_data` support for `generate_data` will be removed.

 Use all existing reports as examples to gather data for your report.
 - In the file `rocky/reports/report_types/definitions.py` you can find some methods that may  be useful.